berryq460/covid-tracker-phase-1/README.md

 >- Implementing responsive design on 3 screen sizes, desktop, tablet and mobile using media queries.
 >- Hosting on either Netlify or Surge.
 >- Using an ENV file if our API requires the use of an API Key

 ## Project Designed by: _Quiana Berry (Project Lead) x Katherine Fernandez (UI/UX)_

+Future Project :robot:

+>-Use mapping tool
+>-Side by side comparisons
+>-Search bar and comparison of countries rates at a time

 **API Resources**